 The present ARMC comprises of three (3) members who are all Independent Non-Executive Directors.
-The Chairman, Mr Ho Pui Hold is a member of the Malaysian Institute of Accountants.
-The foregoing meets the requirements of Paragraphs 15.09 and 15.10 of the Main Market Listing Requirements ("Listing Requirements") of Bursa Malaysia Securities Berhad ("Bursa Securities").
-The ARMC held four (4) meetings during the financial year ended 30 June 2022 which were attended by the members as tabulated below:-
+The Chairman, Mr Ho Pui Hold is a member of the Malaysian Institute of Accountant.
+The Composition of the ARMC meets the requirements of Paragraph 15.09 and 15.10 of the Main Market Listing Requirements ("Listing Requirements") of Bursa Malaysia Securities Berhad ("Bursa Securities").
+The ARMC held four (4) meetings during the financial year ended 30 June 2023 which were attended by the members as tabulated below:-